Career training in HVAC and Green Technology

 - How much does it cost and how can I pay for the HVAC & Green Tech job training program?

-- It costs $13,182, including books, project supplies and tools.
+- It costs $15,500, including books, uniforms, and project supplies.
 If you qualify for financial aid, you may be eligible to receive grants, scholarships and/or federal student loans.

 - What if I didn’t graduate from high school or don’t have my GED?